 Months later, here we are in the thick of another meme cycle wherein high school subcultural dynamics are explored and consumed by people a decade or more removed from them.
 Teenagers, particularly teenage girls, have long been the subject of fascination for adults, and the VSCO girl, whose name comes from the photo-editing app (pronunciation: “visco”) is only the latest iteration of how we express it.

-What does feel novel is the feverishness of VSCO-girl-inspired content that has proliferated on the internet over the past two months: You can read about what they are everywhere from the Charlotte Sun Herald to NBC News.
+What does feel novel is the feverishness of VSCO-girl-inspired content that has proliferated on the internet in 2019: You can read about what they are everywhere from the Charlotte Sun Herald to NBC News.
 You can hear teens explain VSCO girls themselves in Slate.
 You can find out how to transform yourself into a VSCO girl on Seventeen and Elle, and how much all of that costs in Fox Business.
 You can get really thinky about what it means to be a VSCO girl on the Cut and who the VSCO-girl meme excludes on BuzzFeed.

 You can read about how VSCO girls are making one 27-year-old feel old for the first time on Business Insider or how VSCO girls are making the brands associated with them feel in the New York Times.
 You can read about a concerned parent worried that her daughter is turning into a VSCO girl on CBC, even though you can also read about how maybe the VSCO girl is more than just an aesthetic and how they’re striking for climate change on the Intercept.
 Or maybe what we’re actually talking about is just lesbian culture rebranded for Gen Z, a convincing theory that you can explore in Vice.